LeapBeyond/scrubadub/CONTRIBUTING.md

         git checkout master
         git pull deanmalmgren/master

 2. Start a feature branch with a descriptive name about what you're trying to accomplish:

         git checkout -b italian-name-fix

-3. Make commits to this feature branch (`italian-name-fix`, in this case) in a way that other people can understand with good commit messages to explain the changes you've made:
+3. Make commits to this feature branch (`italian-name-fix`, in this case) in a way that other people can understand with good commit message to explain the changes you've made:

-        emacs scrubadub/parsers/csv_parser.py
+        emacs scrubadub/__init__.py
-	    git add scrubadub/parsers/csv_parser.py
+	    git add scrubadub/__init__.py
-	    git commit -m 'added csv_parser'
+	    git commit -m 'added italian name fix'

 4. If an issue already exists for the code you're contributing, use [issue2pr](http://issue2pr.herokuapp.com/) to attach your code to that issue:

         git push origin italian-name-fix
 		chrome http://issue2pr.herokuapp.com
 		# enter the issue URL, HEAD=yourusername:italian-name-fix, Base=master

    If the issue doesn't already exist, just send a pull request in the usual way:

         git push origin italian-name-fix
 		chrome http://github.com/deanmalmgren/scrubadub/compare

 Style guidelines
 ----------------